deeplearning4j/deeplearning4j/spark.md

 ```
 --class my.class.name.here --num-executors 4 --executor-cores 8 --executor-memory 4G --driver-memory 4G --conf "spark.executor.extraJavaOptions=-Dorg.bytedeco.javacpp.maxbytes=5368709120" --conf "spark.driver.extraJavaOptions=-Dorg.bytedeco.javacpp.maxbytes=5368709120" --conf spark.yarn.executor.memoryOverhead=6144
 ```

+## <a name="locality">Spark Locality Configuration for Improved Training Performance</a>

+Configuring Spark locality settings is an optional configuration option that can improve training performance.

+The summary: adding ```--conf spark.locality.wait=0``` to your Spark submit configuration may reduce training times, by scheduling the network fit operations to be started sooner.

+### Why Configuring Spark Locality Configuration Can Improve Performance

+Spark has a number of configuration options for how it controls execution.
+One important component of this is the settings around locality.
+Locality, simply put, refers to where data is relative to where data can be processed.
+Suppose an executor is free, but data would have to be copied across the network, in order to process it.
+Spark must decide whether it should execute that network transfer, or if instead it should wait for an executor that has local access to the data to become free.
+By default, instead of transferring data immediately, Spark will wait a bit before transferring data across the network to a free executor.
+This default behaviour might work well for other tasks, but isn't an ideal fit for maximizing cluster utilization when training networks with Deeplearning4j.

+Deep learning is computationally intensive, and hence the amount of computation per input DataSet object is relatively high.
+Furthermore, during Spark training, DL4J ensures there is exactly one task (partition) per executor.
+Consequently, we are always better off immediately transferring data to a free executor, rather than waiting for another executor to become free.
+The computation time will outweigh any network transfer time.
+The way we can instruct Spark to do this is to add ```--conf spark.locality.wait=0``` to our Spark submit configuration.

+For more details, see the [Spark Tuning Guide - Data Locality](http://spark.apache.org/docs/latest/tuning.html#data-locality) and [Spark Configuration Guide](http://spark.apache.org/docs/1.6.2/configuration.html#scheduling).

+## <a name="caching">Caching/Persisting RDD&lt;DataSets&gt; and RDD&lt;INDArrays&gt;</a>

+Spark has some quirks regarding how it handles Java objects with large off-heap components, such as the DataSet and INDArray objects used in Deeplearning4j.
+This section explains the issues related to caching/persisting these objects.

+The key points to know about are:

+* ```MEMORY_ONLY``` and ```MEMORY_AND_DISK``` persistence can be problematic with off-heap memory, due to Spark not properly estimating the size of objects in the RDD.
+This can lead to out of memory issues.
+* When persisting a ```RDD<DataSet>``` or ```RDD<INDArray>``` for re-use, use ```MEMORY_ONLY_SER``` or ```MEMORY_AND_DISK_SER```
+* As of Deeplearning4j 0.5.1 and later, by default the training data (```RDD<DataSet>```) will be exported to disk first (this improves performance, especially for large training sets); it is neither necessary nor recommended to manually persist/cache your training data RDDs.
+(This behaviour is configurable using the rddTrainingApproach configuration option).

+### Why MEMORY_ONLY_SER or MEMORY_AND_DISK_SER Are Recommended

+One of the way that Apache Spark improves performance is by allowing users to cache data in memory.
+This can be done using the ```RDD.cache()``` or ```RDD.persist(StorageLevel.MEMORY_ONLY())``` to store the contents in-memory, in deserialized (i.e., standard Java object) form.
+The basic idea is simple: if you persist a RDD, you can re-use it from memory (or disk, depending on configuration) without having to recalculate it.
+However, large RDDs may not entirely fit into memory.
+In this case, some parts of the RDD have to be recomputed or loaded from disk, depending on the storage level used.
+Furthermore, to avoid using too much memory, Spark will drop parts (blocks) of an RDD when required.

+The main storage levels available in Spark are listed below.
+For an explanation of  these, see the [Spark Programming Guide](https://spark.apache.org/docs/1.6.2/programming-guide.html#rdd-persistence).

+* MEMORY_ONLY
+* MEMORY_AND_DISK
+* MEMORY_ONLY_SER
+* MEMORY_AND_DISK_SER
+* DISK_ONLY

+The problem with Spark is how it handles memory.
+In particular, Spark will drop part of an RDD (a block) based on the estimated size of that block.
+The way Spark estimates the size of a block depends on the persistence level.
+For ```MEMORY_ONLY``` and ```MEMORY_AND_DISK``` persistence, this is done by walking the Java object graph - i.e., look at the fields in an object and recursively estimate the size of those objects.
+This process does not however take into account the off-heap memory used by Deeplearning4j or ND4J.
+For objects like DataSets and INDArrays (which are stored almost entirely off-heap), Spark significantly under-estimates the true size of the objects using this process.
+Furthermore, Spark considers only the amount of on-heap memory use when deciding whether to keep or drop blocks.
+Because DataSet and INDArray objects have a very small on-heap size, Spark will keep too many of them around with ```MEMORY_ONLY``` and ```MEMORY_AND_DISK``` persistence, resulting in off-heap memory being exhausted, causing out of memory issues.

+However, for ```MEMORY_ONLY_SER``` and ```MEMORY_AND_DISK_SER``` Spark stores blocks in *serialized* form, on the Java heap.
+The size of objects stored in serialized form can be estimated accurately by Spark (there is no off-heap memory component for the serialized objects) and consequently Spark will drop blocks when required - avoiding any out of memory issues.

 ## <a name="kryo">Using Kryo Serialization with Deeplearning4j</a>